- Get started

 - Click Labeling Interface.

-- Browse templates, update the available labels,
+- Browse templates, update the available labels, or use the

 The labeling configuration for a project is an XML file that contains three types of tags specific to Label Studio.